GNHS-Robotics-Club/APIR/README.md

     Serial.println(fahrenheit);
 }
 ```
 With APIR, we can use the ```TemperatureSensor``` class to represent the TMP_36 Temperature Sensor and use its functions/methods to calculate the temperature.
-It also hides the complexity that is usually found when dealing with sensors.
+It also hides the complexity that is usually found when dealing with such sensors.

 ## Installation ✔️
 - Install the .zip file from the [releases](https://github.com/GNHS-Robotics-Club/APIR/releases) page.